There should be no shame in filing for bankruptcy. Most of the time the thought of filing bankruptcy triggers anxiety, sadness, and sometimes shame.

 The sadness will pass over time.
 As a person begins to rebuild his or her credit and begin fresh, any sadness will begin to lessen and eventually fade.

-There may be shame that comes along with bankruptcy but there should not be.
+While some people feel shame when filing bankruptcy, there is no need to feel shame.
 These are difficult times.
 Politicians run entire campaigns these days on reversing the economic downturn and bringing jobs to Americans.
 These would not be popular platforms if these were not circumstances affecting so many people.

 Second Bankruptcy Filings